AIGA’s board of directors plays a crucial role in determining the mission of AIGA, ensuring

 and was awarded Seattle 2.0 Best Startup Designer in 2010.

+Prior to Schlumberger John was art director and digital marketer at Axiom, a creative agency based out of Houston.
 Prior to joining Axiom, Luu ran an independent design/brand strategy practice in Sugar Land, Texas focusing on healthcare, patient education, nano-technology, and oil and gas.
-Prior to that Luu has worked as art director and designer at a variety of agencies and studios in Houston, Texas.

 Luu served on the board of AIGA Houston as development director where he oversaw all marketing of AIGA Houston’s programs, events and issues relevant to the profession, and he worked closely with other AIGA Houston directors to better engage the Houston design community and drive membership.
 Luu also served as communications director for AIGA Houston, overseeing all external channel communications, editorial schedules and content curation for the AIGA Houston blog and social media.